-The term 'Asset Protection' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Asset Protection' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Asset Protection and planning refers to strategies and practices for protecting personal wealth.
 It happens through deliberate and involved planning processes that safeguard individuals’ assets from the potential claims of any creditors.
 Both businesses and individuals alike can employ these specific techniques to reduce the ability of creditors to seize personal or business property within the legal boundaries of creditor debtor law.

 What makes Asset Protection so powerful is that it is able to insulate a variety of assets and all legally.
 It does not require any of the shady or illegal activities inherent in concealing assets, illegal money transferring, bankruptcy fraud, or tax evasion.
 The asset experts will warn their clients that efficient protection of assets starts in advance of a liability, incident, or claim occurring.
 The reason is that it is generally over late to begin arranging such protection afterward.
 There are a wide variety of normal means for protecting such personal or business assets.
 Among the most popular are family limited partnerships, accounts receivable financing, and asset protection trusts.

 In the heavily litigious society of the United States, Asset Protection involves protecting property from those who might win a judgment in court.
 There are a variety of lawsuits that could threaten a person’s or business’ assets.
 Among these are car accident claims, unintentional negligent acts, and even foreclosure on property lawsuits where the mortgage is no longer paid.
 The ultimate goal in Asset Protection is to take any nonexempt from creditors assets and move them to a position where they become exempt assets beyond the reach of any claims of the various creditors.